Dailies of the 401st Squadron

 13 September through 6 October 1942 - With Air Echelon at Bangor, Maine

--Usual activities in getting other new planes, equipment and instructions for trip
+-Usual activities in getting other new planes, equipment and instructions for

 across to join Ground Echelon - this of course includes the job of flying the